 This People Privacy Notice sets out our views and practices regarding your personal data and how we collect, process and treat it.
-By making an application for a position or accepting an employment offer, you are accepting and consenting to the practices described in this notice.
+When you make an application for a position with us or accept an employment offer and join us as an employee, or if you join us as a worker or a contractor, your personal data will be processed and handled by us in accordance with this notice.

 We may collect or process information about you when you apply for a position with us or if you work with us.
 This information may be provided by you, by our suppliers (such as employment agencies or external recruiters), by your previous employer(s) (in the case of references) and the Disclosure and Barring Services (in the case of criminal checks).

 If you are an applicant.
-The information we collect may include:
+The information we collect and process may include:

 - Email address